Watch Those Ingredient Labels

 Try this: purchase plain or raw nuts.

-Most wheat breads are not much more nutritious as regular white bread and can contain the same amount of calories.
+Most wheat bread is not much more nutritious than regular white bread and can contain the same amount of calories.

 Try this: make sure the bread your purchase says 100% Whole Wheat.

-Smoothies are great but don’t think that just because the concoction you buy at the store is healthy just because it says “smoothie” (which are usually full of sugars).
+Smoothies are great but don’t think that just because the concoction you buy at the store is healthy just because it says “smoothie” (which is usually full of sugars).

 Try this: homemade smoothies are way better and super easy to make.